Typeform/embed/README.md

 We use `position: fixed` to position our modal relative to its containing block established by the viewport.
 If one of the modal ancestors has a `transform`, `perspective`, or `filter` css property set to something other than `none` the positioning will be relative to it and probably not visible by the user.

 ## Tests
-In order to run visual tests, it is need an applitools key.
+In order to run visual tests, you need an applitools key.
 - Add a `.env` file in your root, you can look at the `.env.example`
 - Add your api key `EYES_API_KEY=HERE_GOES_YOUR_KEY`
 - (Optional) You can add the url, by default the url is `http://localhost:8080`
 - Start the server `yarn start`
 - Run the tests with `yarn test`
 - - This command will run all the tests.
 That means **unit tests**, **integration tests** and **visual tests**

 This is the list of all the test commands, if you want to run them one by one:
 - `yarn test:unit`  --> Runs unit tests
 - `yarn test:functional` --> Runs cross browser functional tests with Cypress
 - `yarn test:visual` --> Runs visual tests with CodeceptJs, WebDriver, and Applitools.